Parliament protests: Luxon gets extra security, backs PM's call to ignore group

 However, he said it was time for the roads outside Parliament to be cleared.

-"That's the next logical step isn't it?
+"That's the next logical step, isn't it?
 We've got to see some movement on that."

 The attempt to free up the roads by offering protesters parking at Sky Stadium last night did little.
 That parking opened at 6.30pm last night, but this morning the roads remained blocked and the stadium car parks empty.